nazmunsakib/advanced-ajax-search-for-woocommerce/readme.txt

 1. Log in to your WordPress admin panel
 2. Go to Plugins → Add New
-3. Search for "Advanced AJAX Search for WooCommerce"
+3. Search for "Nivo AJAX Search for WooCommerce"
 4. Click "Install Now" and then "Activate"
-5. Go to WooCommerce → Advanced AJAX Search to configure
+5. Go to WooCommerce → Nivo AJAX Search to configure

 = Manual Installation =